LambdaTest/documentation/docs/desired-capabilities-in-appium.md

 ---

+Desired capabilities in [Appium](https://www.lambdatest.com/appium) are essential for guiding the Appium server to create the correct test automation environment.
+Represented as a set of key-value pairs within a JSON object, these capabilities allow [QA automation](https://www.lambdatest.com/blog/qa-automation/) engineers to specify the desired mobile platform and configuration for their test sessions.

+By setting these parameters, QAs can ensure that the Appium server accurately targets the intended test environment, facilitating effective and efficient [mobile app testing](https://www.lambdatest.com/mobile-app-testing).

-LambdaTest provides the capabilities class needed to run your App Automation leveraging Appium Desktop.
+> **Note:** With LambdaTest [capabilities generator](https://www.lambdatest.com/capabilities-generator/) run your App Automation leveraging Appium Desktop.

 <div class="desired-capabilities-page">

----

 ## Mandatory capabilities